Idempotency

 Missing key on a create POST400 Bad Request

-The reference field on transactions is a separate, user-defined identifier for your own reconciliation — it is not the same as the Idempotency-Key.
+If you store your own transaction reference in metadata, treat it as a separate reconciliation value — it is not the same as the x-idempotency-key.
 Both serve different purposes:

 FieldPurposeScope